 - Meals on MAP Plan(Breakfast and Dinner) starting with Dinner on Day 1.

-- Accommodation on double (couples(without additional charges) and special requests(on additional charges)) and triple sharing(general) basis in hygienic budget hotels/camps.
+- Accomodation on double (couples(without additional charges) and special requests(on additional charges)) and triple sharing(general) basis in hygienic budget hotels/camps.

 - Royal Enfield Himalayan Bike